 The reason that FPV goggles are popular is due to the immersive flying experience they offer to the pilots and spectators.
 Goggles has two little screens that project images from the camera on the aircraft.
 It allows the pilot sitting on the ground, to see what the quadcopter is seeing.
 That’s why it’s called FPV – First Person View.

 The best known brands for FPV goggles are: Fatshark, Skyzone, Boscam, Eachine, Quanum (Hobbyking) and Aomway.
 For those who is going to buy a new set of FPV goggles you might find this post useful to your research.
 We will go through some of the important factors you should consider, and have a brief overview on some popular products.

 Do you wear glasses?
 Wonder if Goggle is suitable for people wearing glasses?

-What to look for When selecting the best FPV Goggles?
+What to look for in selecting the best FPV Goggles?

 Basically there are 2 form factors: